 Benefits of Family-Involved Therapy

 People typically lump all forms of family therapy together.
 However, there are actually many different types.
 One example of this is family-involved therapy.
-Family-involved therapy doesn’t follow the same traditional format of other counseling sessions.
+Family-involved therapy doesn’t follow the same traditional format of other group counseling sessions.
 Since certain relationship patterns can contribute to loved ones developing an addiction, this type of counseling educates family members about issues such as:

 - Substance abuse